8 Steps to Getting Your Affairs in Order Before You Pass

 He shared these experiences with me which were mostly the frustrations he would encounter in trying to make funeral arrangements.

-Disclosure: I am not a lawyer and any advice I give here are suggestions that come from personal experience.
+Disclosure: I am not a lawyer or financial advisor and any advice I give here are suggestions that come from personal experience.
 If you decide to act on any of these suggestions, please seek appropriate legal counsel.

 Disclosure: This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 It’s no surprise here but one should have a will put in place in the event of death.

 This is the best way to let your loved ones know exactly what your wishes are.